 For RIM, the challenge is indeed tougher.
-BlackBerry phones are still selling well; their traditional strengths, such as serious e-mail and well-done physical keyboards remain strengths; they’re part of how the world does business.
-And yet it’s clear that BlackBerry faces a potentially existential threat from iPhone and Android, both of which are slickier, sexier, Webbier, and more modern than any RIM device to date.
+BlackBerry phones are still selling well; their traditional strengths, such as serious e-mail and well-done physical keyboards, remain strengths; they’re part of how the world does business.
+And yet it’s clear that BlackBerry faces a potentially existential threat from iPhone and Android, both of which are slicker, sexier, Webbier, and more modern than any RIM device to date.

 How to respond?
 At yesterday’s press conference, RIM executives kept coming back to the mantra “fresh but familiar.”
 The Torch (which debuts on AT&T on August 12 for $199.99 on contract) is the first phone with the company’s BlackBerry OS 6, and the form factor — big touchscreen and slideout keyboard — is new.

-With the Torch, the “familiar” part of “fresh but familiar” is very familiar.
-The hardware styling is totally BlackBerryesque: It looks like a Storm 2 that’s gained a sliding BlackBerry keyboard.
+The “familiar” part of “fresh but familiar” is very familiar with the Torch.
+The hardware styling is BlackBerryesque: It looks like a Storm 2 that’s gained a sliding BlackBerry keyboard.
 (Or, if you’d perfect, a bit like a giant Palm Pre that lacks the Pre’s gracefully curved case.)
-OS 6 has scads of new features, RIM’s first up-to-date Webkit browser, a neat universal search engine, and new touch gestures such as the ability to select multiple items by tapping with two fingers.
+OS 6 has scads of new features, RIM’s first up-to-date Webkit browser, a neat universal search engine, and new touch gestures such as selecting multiple items by tapping with two fingers.
 RIM didn’t start over, though: The look and feel aren’t a departure, and the basics of BlackBerry input — red and green phone buttons, a menu button, a back button, and a tiny touchpad — are all there.

-Overall, the phone feels like the result of an array of decisions made to keep current BlackBerry owners comfortable.
-I suspect that RIM is also working on a BlackBerry superphone — a more potent, forward-looking device that may or may not have a physical keyboard — but this isn’t it.
+Overall, the phone feels like the result of various decisions made to keep current BlackBerry owners comfortable.
+I suspect RIM is also working on a BlackBerry superphone — a more potent, forward-looking device that may or may not have a physical keyboard — but this isn’t it.

-- I’m glad to see a real BlackBerry keyboard on a touch device — the extra width and discrete keys make it a major improvement over the baby keys on the Pre, and I’ve come to the conclusion that portrait keyboards are easier to type on than landscape ones.
+- I’m glad to see a real BlackBerry keyboard on a touch device — the extra width and discrete keys make it a major improvement over the baby keys on the Pre, and I’ve concluded that portrait keyboards are easier to type on than landscape ones.
 I am, however, slightly worried about the ridge that runs around the keyboard, an artifact of the slider design.